 Our society is becoming faster and faster, and more and more demanding.
 Within that, students seem to be every day less motivated to learn pure content and more in need of skills for building their life paths and professional careers.
-At the same time, teachers often feel they lack effective tools to educate nowadays’ learners and, at the same time, to deal with nowadays’ school curricula.
+At the same time, teachers often feel they lack effective tools to educate nowadays’ learners and to deal with nowadays’ school curricula.

 This course will guide participants in finding a “compromise” between the demands of school curricula, students’ motivations, and the need to develop their competencies.